d3/d3-shape/README.md

 ### Curves

-While [lines](#lines) are defined as a sequence of two-dimensional [*x*, *y*] points, and [areas](#areas) are similarly defined by a topline and a baseline, there remains the task of transforming this discrete representation into a continuous spline: *i.e.*, what happens between the points.
+While [lines](#lines) are defined as a sequence of two-dimensional [*x*, *y*] points, and [areas](#areas) are similarly defined by a topline and a baseline, there remains the task of transforming this discrete representation into a continuous shape: *i.e.*, how to interpolate between the points.
 A variety of curves are provided for this purpose.

 Curves are typically not used directly, instead being passed to [*line*.curve](#line_curve) and [*area*.curve](#area_curve).
 However, you can define your own curve implementation should none of the built-in curves satisfy your needs.